mariollesta/mariollesta/README.md

 ## About me

 Hi!
+I'm Mario, a QA Engineer focused on automation testing.

-My name is Mario and I have a bachelor's degree in Telecommunication Technologies Engineering at the University Carlos III of Madrid since 2022.
+I have a Telecommunications Engineering degree from Universidad Carlos III de Madrid (2022).

-Currently working at Cipherbit - Grupo Oesia where I am gaining experience in QA testing automation and Linux systems.
+Currently, I'm working at Knowmad Mood as a QA Engineer, ensuring software quality through automated testing.

+I also develop open-source web applications here!

 ##